Network Valuation in Financial Systems: Relation with existing contagion models

-We now highlight the generality of the NEVA outlined in Section \ref{sec:framework} by presenting a few relevant examples.
-More specifically, we show that four different models well known in the literature about systemic risk can be recovered as limit cases.
+We now highlight the generality of the framework outlined in section \ref{sec:framework} by presenting a few relevant examples.
+More specifically, we show that four different models well known in the literature can be recovered as particular cases.
+In the following we denote with $\mathbbm{1}_{x>0}$ the indicator function relative to the set defined by the condition $x>0$ and we denote with $(x)^+$ the positive part of $x$, i.e.\ $(x)^+ = (x + |x|) / 2$.